 The Museum of Islamic Art contains one of the largest and most extensive collections of Islamic artifacts in the world.
-The search for a fitting premise to display the grand collection of artifacts began in 1880 AD.
+The idea of collecting and display the grand collection of artifacts began in 1880 AD.
 Eventually the building was established and inaugurated in 1903 AD, during the region of Khedive Abbas Helmy ll.
 The building’s facade was made in the Mamluk style and is adjacent to the National Library of Egypt.

 In 2014, an explosion targeting the opposite building (Cairo Security Directorate), impacted the façade.
 It was restored and reopened in 2017.
-The museum’s building consists of two floors that exhibit a large selection of artifacts from all over the world covering subjects such as astronomy, medicine and engineering.
-The vast collection allows the visitor to journey through all periods of Islamic history by viewing some of the most magnificent artifacts, including finely carved woodwork, delicately decorated ceramics and rare manuscripts.
+The museum’s building consists of two floors that exhibit a large selection of artifacts from all over the world, covering subjects such as astronomy, medicine, and architecture.
+The vast collection takes the visitor on a journey through all periods of Islamic history, displaying some of the most magnificent artifacts.
+These include finely carved woodwork, delicately decorated ceramics, and rare manuscripts.

 - Please do not touch any exhibits or showcases. - Food and drinks are not allowed within the galleries, except for small water bottles. - Smoking is prohibited throughout the museum. - Please refrain from disorderly, disruptive, and offensive language or actions. - Please be mindful of others, and be quiet when using your cell phone. - Audio players are not permitted throughout the museum. - For the safety of the exhibits, please do not use flashlights or laser pointers inside the museum. - Appropriate attire is requested. - Please do not lay down on seats or on the floor, and do not remove your shoes. - Please follow all posted signs and visitor instructions.